Finding a Top Financial Advisor Firm in Bloomington, Minnesota

 BerganKDV Wealth Management

 BerganKDV Wealth Management takes the top spot on our list.
-This fee-only firm offers services with no minimum account size to individuals without a high net worth, high-net-worth individuals, pension plans, charities, trusts, government entities and corporations.
+This fee-only firm offers services with a $5,000 minimum annual fee to individuals without a high net worth, high-net-worth individuals, pension plans, charities, trusts, government entities and corporations.

 Among the services the firm offers are individual portfolio management, retirement plan consulting, tax planning, retirement planning, estate planning, insurance planning and cash flow analysis.